 The cost of owning a car

-Like it or not, owning your own vehicle comes with many added costs, including the vehicle itself, car insurance, and routine repairs.
+Like it or not, owning a vehicle comes with many added costs, including the vehicle itself, car insurance, and routine repairs.

 “As roads deteriorate, you’re going to have additional routine repairs,” Rocky Moretti, director of policy and research for TRIP says.
 “If you look at the national number, we estimate that additional cost of driving on rough roads is $599 annually — $130 billion nationally.”